hiiii5/winsock-server-client/readme.txt

-To build the cmake, run build, then open the build folder.
+To build the cmake, run build.cmd, then open the build folder.

 All source is inside the source folder.
 When running, alongside the executable (Debug), a folder called data is made.